vijaybirru/documentation/images_roles/create_non_scalr.rst

    :scale: 50%

 .. |IMPORTING| image:: images/importing.png
-               :scale: 50%
+               :scale: 40%

+It will take Scalr a few minutes to run through all the steps required.

 Whilst the build is running you will be able to continue using Scalr for other tasks.
-To get back to the build screen navigate Servers list and click on |IMPORTING|.
+To return to the build screen to review progress you should navigate to the Servers list and click on |IMPORTING| for the relevant server.

+Once the build is complete you can start assign the Image to a Role and start using the Role in Farms.